Aliases for HAND1 Gene

 GeneCards Summary for HAND1 Gene

 HAND1 (Heart And Neural Crest Derivatives Expressed 1) is a Protein Coding gene.
 Diseases associated with HAND1 include Hypoplastic Left Heart Syndrome and Hypoplastic Left Heart Syndrome 1.
-Among its related pathways are Transcriptional Regulatory Network in Embryonic Stem Cell and NFAT and Cardiac Hypertrophy.
+Among its related pathways are Heart Development and Signaling pathways regulating pluripotency of stem cells.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and identical protein binding.
 An important paralog of this gene is HAND2.

 UniProtKB/Swiss-Prot Summary for HAND1 Gene

 Transcription factor that plays an essential role in both trophoblast-giant cells differentiation and in cardiac morphogenesis.
 In the adult, could be required for ongoing expression of cardiac-specific genes.
 Binds the DNA sequence 5'-NRTCTG-3' (non-canonical E-box) (By similarity).